 - Chapter 10: Useful Resources and FAQs

-Chapter 1: Why Start a Website?
+Chapter 1: Why Build a Website From Scratch?

 With thousands of websites being created every day, you might be wondering, why start a website?
 There are so many out there already, how could you compete?
 But, it’s important to remember, even if your website isn’t the most popular one out there, it can still have big benefits for you.